wowool/wowool-nlp-compare/docs/results.md

 But it is clear from the first sentence that it is a Person.

-***Test:***  python3 -m nlp_compare -e spacy,stanza,google -l english -p "english,entity" -f tests/data/person_conjecture.txt -a "Sentence,PERSON,ORG,POS,GPE,LOC"
+***Test:***  python3 -m nlp_compare -e spacy,stanza -l english -p "english,entity" -f tests/data/person_conjecture.txt -a "Sentence,PERSON,ORG,POS,GPE,LOC"

 ### Normalization